fchangjun/Baidu_Meux_ComfyTools/README.md

 ### Overview

-ComfyUI Multi Save Toolkit is a collection of custom nodes that streamline common workflow chores in ComfyUI.
+Baidu Meux ComfyTools is a collection of custom nodes that streamline common workflow chores in ComfyUI for the Baidu Meux asset platform.
 Current version: **1.1.0**

-- `MultiSaveImage`: save up to sixteen image batches with optional resizing.
+- `MeuxMultiSaveImage`: save up to sixteen image batches with optional resizing.
-- `AdvancedImageCrop`: crop images by pixels or percentage with optional grid alignment.
+- `MeuxAdvancedImageCrop`: crop images by pixels or percentage with optional grid alignment.
-- `SimpleLLMNode`: call an external chat-completions style LLM API directly inside a workflow.
+- `MeuxSimpleLLMNode`: call an external chat-completions style LLM API directly inside a workflow.

 The package now uses a modular `nodes/` directory so each node is easy to maintain and extend.